Skip to main content

 note

-It is recommended to stop SDK service before closing your application.
-This will ensure that all resources are released and SDK service is stopped properly.
+It is recommended to stop the SDK service before closing your application to ensure all resources are released properly.

 hgsdk_is_running